Two Tibetan Thigh Bone Prayer Wheel Cylinders | Circa 19th Century

 - Band of Sanskrit inscriptions symbolizing prayers and blessings

-- Compact devotional size, 3.1 inches in height
+- Compact devotional size, 3.1 in in height

 - Crafted as ritual objects signifying impermanence and spiritual practice